Former Fellows

 Ilker is a postdoc in the Language and Multimodal Processing Group at the Department of Computer Science at the University of Copenhagen.
 His primary research focuses on natural language processing (NLP), with a particular interest in pixel-based language modelling and multimodal learning.

-As part of his CAISA Fellowship, Ilker researches how generative multimodal AI models moderate content about political and public figures.
+As part of his CAISA Fellowship, Ilker researched how generative multimodal AI models moderate content about political and public figures.
 He maps biases across countries and models, contributing new insights into political bias in generative AI.

 Anja is a professor of Media Studies and Director of DATALAB at Aarhus University.
 Her research focuses on how AI-driven algorithms shape collective behaviour and democratic processes, and she has played key roles in international expert groups on disinformation and digital democracy.
 She currently chairs the EU Code of Practice on transparency in AI-generated content.

-As part of her CAISA Fellowship, Anja is working to finalize the EU Code of Practice, which will guide companies in complying with AI regulation and transparency requirements.
+As part of her CAISA Fellowship, Anja workied to finalize the EU Code of Practice, which will guide companies in complying with AI regulation and transparency requirements.
 The work involves ongoing dialogue with industry, civil society, and academia, as well as input from EU Member States and institutions ahead of its publication in June 2026.